 Can I use other Help to Buy schemes?

-Your Forces Help to Buy loan also works in conjunction with other government schemes, such as the Help to Buy Equity Loan.
+Your Army Help to Buy loan also works in conjunction with other government schemes, such as the Help to Buy Equity Loan.
 This scheme enables First Time Buyers to buy a new build home with just a 5% deposit.
 The government loans you up to 20% of the home’s value, interest-free.
-You can use this as your deposit and take out a mortgage for the rest.
+You can use this as your deposit and take out army mortgages for the rest.

 Help to Buy Shared Ownership is another option, where you part-buy, part-rent a home, taking a 25% to 75% share in the property.
 You can increase the size of your share over time.

 With the current operational tempo, as well as many attached arms trickle posting every 2 or 3 years, often overseas as TDS or PS, you can still commence the mortgage process and buy a house if you are deployed or posted and can even let out your property while you are gone.

 Specialist lenders will understand that you may currently be deployed or could be in the future and give you permission to let the property at outset.
 It is worth seeking the help of a Mortgage Adviser who has access to the whole UK mortgage market and can find the right product for your situation when it comes to army mortgages.
 With a standard mortgage, leaving the home empty or renting it out would be a breach of your mortgage contract.
 But these options are all permitted with an Army mortgage, as long as you inform the lender.